mtnbarreto/chrome-extension-app/README.md

 4. Run `npm install` to set up the dependencies.
 5. Run `npm rum build` which build the extension for production.
 It provides the optimized app code at `dist` folder and also a zip compressed file to upload to Chrome Extensions store under `artifacts` folder.

+### Load the extension in Chrome

+6. Open Chrome an then go to Chrome -> Settings -> Extensions.
+Make sure developer mode is enabled.
+7. Click `Load unpacked` button and select `dist` folder from the root folder of the project.

 ### Dev server & enabling HMR

 `npm run dev`